 This section sets up the total rental amount.
 This section will also include a detailed breakdown of the rental cost by the base cost and separate charges for services provided by the landlord to the tenant (such as air conditioning or a parking fee).

 How, when, and where rent should be paid will also be included here.

 6. Utilities And Other Services

-Things that are included in the base rent cost as well as those that are added into the total amount charged monthly should be outlined in detail here.
+Things that are included in the base rent cost, as well as those that are added to the total amount charged monthly, should be outlined in detail here.

 This section should determine who is responsible for the cost of utilities at the unit, what services will be provided, and what the terms of those services are.